vilroi/blog/content/notes/elf-stack-layout.md

   - binary
 ---

-The address layout of an elf binary in x86_64 after it has been loaded by the kernel.
+The stack layout of an elf binary in x86_64 linux, right after it has been loaded by the kernel.

 The original article can be found [here](https://web.archive.org/web/20200223015047/https://lwn.net/Articles/631631/).